bmc-anvil/bmc-anvil.github.io/_pages/about_anvil.md

 - high level architecture that makes the app turn as a whole
 - module level architecture that determines the approach taken for each service
 - design approach taken in particular for each service
-- bibliography and links in which I based some (or many) decisions
+- bibliography and links on which I based some (or many) decisions
 - why some compromises where made instead of following sometimes a more traditional approach